Benetton Group: Building collapse at Savar

 On 24 April 2013, the eight-storey Rana Plaza commercial building collapsed outside Dhaka.
 It housed one of the factories in which Benetton clothing was made.
 At least 1,130 people died.
 Benetton first denied reports linking production of their clothing at the factory, but clothes and documents linked to Benetton were discovered at the disaster site.
 Of the 29 brands identified as having sourced products from the Rana Plaza factories, only nine attended meetings held in November 2013 to agree a proposal on compensation to the victims.
 Several companies refused to sign including Walmart, Carrefour, Bonmarché, Mango, Auchan and Kik.
 The agreement was signed by Primark, Loblaw, Bonmarche and El Corte Ingles.
 A year after the collapse, Benetton faced international protests after failing to pay any compensation to the Rana Plaza Donors Trust Fund.
 Protests included shutting down Benetton's flagship Oxford Street store in London.

 In April 2015, Benetton Group announced that it has doubled compensation for Rana Plaza victims recommended by independent assessors (PWC AND WRAP) and applied the principles of the Accord on Fire and Building Safety to global suppliers.
 Benetton's engagement for Bangladesh is available on their website.

+Position on the Russian invasion of Ukraine

+According to a study by Yale University, which analyzes the exit of foreign companies from the Russian market, Benetton group received the worst grade "F", which indicates that the company has not taken any steps to exit the Russian market and operates there with "business as usual".
+Meanwhile, the Changing Markets Foundation found evidence that the Benetton group uses Russian oil for its polyester products and is the only company investigated that does both: uses Russian oil for its products and remains on the Russian market.